 Contact Improv - What Instead of Patterns?

-In Contact Improv As A Way Of Moving I describe a challenge in discovering the exquisite cooperation that we seek and relish - finding mutual coordination without set patterns.
-Here I want to describe how patterns do and don't fit, in this practice, and what the kinds of things are that we do, instead.
+In What Contact Improv Does and Contact Improv As A Way Of Moving I describe a CI's cooperation challenge - finding mutual coordination without set patterns.
+I want to convey how patterns do and don't fit and what the kinds of things are that we do instead.
 How is it that you progressively discover the way of moving?

 Ultimately, being willing to do without set patterns opens the opportunity to discover the distinct form of the current dance, custom tailored to the dancers in each moment.
 (It's not unusual for the movement qualities to vary drastically through the course of a single dance, and even from moment to moment, when things are clicking.
 (The commonness of substantial energy shifts within the course of a single dance is one characteristic that sets CI apart from many pattern-based forms.)